-The ability to achieve and sustain erections requires
+The ability to achieve and sustain erections requires the following:

-a healthy nervous system that conducts nerve impulses in the brain, spinal column, and penis,
+A healthy nervous system that conducts nerve impulses in the brain, spinal column, and penis

-healthy arteries in and near the corpora cavernosa,
+Healthy arteries in and near the corpora cavernosa

-healthy smooth muscles and fibrous tissues within the corpora cavernosa,
+Healthy smooth muscles and fibrous tissues within the corpora cavernosa

-adequate levels of nitric oxide in the penis.
+Adequate levels of nitric oxide in the penis

 Aging: There are two reasons why older men are more likely to experience erectile dysfunction than younger men.
 First, older men are more likely to develop diseases (such as heart attacks, angina, cardiovascular disease, strokes, diabetes mellitus, and high blood pressure) that are associated with erectile dysfunction.
-Second, the aging process alone can cause erectile dysfunction in some men, primarily by decreasing the compliance of the tissues in the corpora cavernosa, although it has been suggested, but not proven, that there is also decreased production of nitric oxide in the nerves that innervate the corporal smooth muscle within the penis.
+Second, the aging process alone can cause erectile dysfunction in some men, primarily by decreasing the compliance of the tissues in the corpora cavernosa, although it has been suggested, but not proven, that there is also decreased production of nitric oxide in the nerves that supply the corporal smooth muscle within the penis.

 Diabetes mellitus: Erectile dysfunction tends to develop 10-15 years earlier in diabetic men than among nondiabetic men.
 In a population study of men with type I diabetes for more than 10 years, erectile dysfunction was reported by 55% of men 50-60 years of age.
 The increased risk of erectile dysfunction among men with diabetes mellitus may be due to the earlier onset and greater severity of atherosclerosis that narrows the arteries and thereby reduces the delivery of blood to the penis.
 When insufficient blood is delivered to the penis, it is not possible to achieve an erection.
 Diabetes mellitus also causes erectile dysfunction by damaging both sensory and autonomic nerves, a condition called diabetic neuropathy.
-Smoking cigarettes, obesity, poor control of blood glucose levels, and having diabetes mellitus for a long time further increase the risk of erectile dysfunction in diabetes.
+Smoking cigarettes, obesity, poor control of blood glucose levels, and having diabetes mellitus for a long time further increase the risk of erectile dysfunction in people with diabetes.
 In addition to atherosclerosis and/or neuropathy causing ED in diabetes, many men with diabetes also develop a myopathy (muscle disease) as their cause of ED in which the compliance of the muscles in the corpora cavernosa is decreased, and clinically this presents as an inability to maintain the erection.

 Hypertension (high blood pressure): People with essential hypertension or arteriosclerosis have an increased risk of developing erectile dysfunction.
 Essential hypertension is the most common form of hypertension; it is called essential hypertension because it is not caused by another disease (for example, by kidney disease).
 It is not clearly known how essential hypertension causes erectile dysfunction; however, those with essential hypertension have been found to have low production of nitric oxide by the arteries of the body, including the arteries in the penis.
 High blood pressure also accelerates the progression of atherosclerosis, which in turn can contribute to erectile dysfunction.
 Scientists now suspect that the decreased levels of nitric oxide in patients with essential hypertension may contribute to erectile dysfunction.